DavidTongxx/628_p1_Share/README.md

 1. Deadline for each separate part (Send to Alex forward to team) and one 1-page report about personal duty(Send to Shengqian forward to team)
 Tues.
 2/23  9:00pm

+Shengqian will send the combination of 4 people's duty report to Alex by 7:00pm Wed.

-2. Deadline for final draft (Alex forward to team) Wed.
+2. Deadline for final draft (Alex forward to team ) Wed.
 2/24  9:00pm

 Feb.
 22